UKHO/docs/quality-assurance/test-code-standards.md

 * Unit Test coverage should aim to cover around 80% of code.
 * Aim for one assertion per test.

+[Microsoft unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) provides further guidance on unit testing.

 ## Component Testing
 ### Multiple methods in a single test
-* Component tests should follow the same standard as unit tests
+* Component tests should follow the same standard as unit tests.
 * The majority of test coverage should come from Unit Tests not Component Tests.
 * Try to test no more than two components per test.
 Prefer multiple tests over one long component test.
-* Aim for one assertion per test.
+* Aim for one behavior per test.

 ## Integration Testing
 ### Multiple components integration with real dependencies (i.e. database integration)